 Orphans in Need Charity Work in Ramadan

-Charity is a key part of Ramadan and is obligatory to all able Muslims.
-The contributions we receive are used to provide a better life for those in need and giving during the month of Ramadan ensures you can reap the greatest rewards whilst simultaneously helping your brothers and sisters.
+Charity is a key part of Ramadan and is obligatory for all able Muslims.
+The contributions we receive are used to provide a better life for those in need and giving during Ramadan ensures you can reap the greatest rewards whilst simultaneously helping your brothers and sisters.

 What is Ramadan?

-The month of Ramadan is the ninth month of the Islamic Calendar, during which Muslims across the world partake in a month-long fast to bring them closer to Allah (SWT).
-The fast is a practice of self-discipline and sacrifice, helping Muslims to self-cleanse, practice patience and reflect on those who are less fortunate, living in poverty or facing turbulent lives through no fault of their own.
-During this time, Muslims are reminded to show compassion to those in need and make their Zakat donation which ensures those living in poverty or facing hardship receive potentially life-changing support.
+Ramadan is the ninth month of the Islamic Calendar, during which Muslims worldwide partake in a month-long fast to bring them closer to Allah (SWT).
+The fast is a practice of self-discipline and sacrifice, helping Muslims to self-cleanse, practice patience and reflect on those less fortunate, living in poverty or facing turbulent lives through no fault of their own.
+During this time, Muslims are reminded to show compassion to those in need and make their Zakat donation, ensuring those living in poverty or facing hardship receive life-changing support.

 The Meaning of Ramadan

-The month of Ramadan carries a lot of significance in the Islamic Calendar and is the month in which the Holy Qur’an was first revealed to the Prophet Muhammad (PBUH) and the Night of Power, Laylat-ul-Qadr, occurs.
+The month of Ramadan carries a lot of significance in the Islamic Calendar and is the month in which the Holy Qur’an was first revealed to the Prophet Muhammad (PBUH) and the Night of Power on the 27th of Ramadan, Laylat-ul-Qadr, occurs.
 Through practising compassion, reflection and purification, Muslims can reap the greatest rewards in this life and the next and become better people through their sacrifices.
-Fasting, known as sawm in Islam, falls between sunrise to sunset and is one aspect of observing Ramadan.
+Fasting, known as sawm in Islam, falls between sunrise and sunset, and is one aspect of observing Ramadan.
 Sawm also includes avoiding sinful acts and impure thoughts during the month, allowing time to be dedicated to purifying the mind, body and soul and connecting with Allah (SWT) through daily prayers and the study and recitation of the Holy Qur’an.

-Sawm is one of the Five Pillars of Islam alongside shahada; the Profession of Faith, salat; Making Prayer, zakat; Paying Charity and hajj; Making Pilgrimage.
-The Five Pillars of Islam are considered the core beliefs and practices for those following the Islamic religion and must be upheld.
+Sawm is one of the Five Pillars of Islam alongside Shahada (the profession of faith), Salat (making prayer), Zakat (paying charity) and Hajj (making pilgrimage).
+The Five Pillars of Islam are considered the core beliefs and practices of those following the Islamic religion and must be upheld.

-Eid ul-Fitr falls at the end of Ramadan when the moon has been sighted and is a three-day festival where Muslims come together with members of their community, friends and family to celebrate the end of Ramadan.
-It is a time of great revelry with lots of activities for families to enjoy, plenty of sweet treats and toys for children and Eid gifts shared between family.
+Eid al-Fitr falls at the end of Ramadan when the moon has been sighted and is a three-day festival where Muslims come together with members of their community, friends, and family to celebrate the end of Ramadan.
+It is a time of great revelry with lots of activities for families to enjoy, plenty of sweet treats and toys for children, and Eid gifts or Eidi (cash gifts) shared between families.

 Due to the Islamic Calendar following the lunar cycle, the dates of Ramadan change by approximately 10 days every year and can cause slight confusion around when the start of Ramadan falls.

-Ramadan 2021 in the UK is expected to begin on the evening of Monday 12th April and end on the evening of Tuesday 11th May, although the true start time will depend on the sighting of the moon.
-Some communities choose to begin the month of Ramadan based on their local moon sighting, while others prefer to begin once the moon has been sighted above Mecca.
+Ramadan 2023 in the UK is expected to begin on the evening of Wednesday 22 March, and end on the evening of Friday 21 April, although the true start time will depend on the sighting of the moon.
+Some communities choose to begin the month of Ramadan based on a local moon sighting, while others prefer to begin once the moon has been sighted above Makkah.

 Fasting During Ramadan